lpireyn/mx/README.md

 mx does not execute a session if $TMUX is already set.

 Options:
-  --tmux CMD   Specifies the tmux command to use
+  -l|--list    Lists the available mx sessions and exits --tmux CMD   Specifies the tmux command to use
                Defaults to $MX_TMUX, then to 'tmux' --log FILE   Logs the tmux commands in FILE